Light of Evolution

 In contrast, because evolution makes so much sense, this perspective offers feelings of integrated, wholeness and at peace.
 The profound well being I experience is the reason I have created and continue to add to this web site.

-Yet for many people, the popular story of biological evolution produces a sense of existential angst.
+For many people, the popular story of biological evolution produces a sense of existential angst.
 This version of evolution focuses on “struggle for existence” and “nature red in tooth and claw” and “survival of the most selfish.”
 While there is truth in these tropes, they only offer a small part of the amazing story of evolution.

 At one level, biological evolution suggests that life is about a selfish struggle for existence.
 Yet now, new findings in biological evolution and from the deep time perspectives offered in cosmology, psychology, and history, indicate a different story.
 We now know that evolution is also about survival of the most cooperative.
 Survival of this fittest also means survival of those that harmonize best with their environment.